FAQ

 The infrastructure will become available on the 9th of July at 12:00 (UTC+3), i.e. 1 hour before the start of the first scenario.

-However, the Blue Teams will be given VPN access 1 week in advance to check the connection (but the infrastructure won’t yet be available).
+However, the blue teams will be given VPN access 1 week in advance to check the connection (but the infrastructure won’t yet be available).

-Further, 2 days before the exercise, the Blue Teams will get access to their private accounts, which also will include the rules for the training.
+Further, 2 days before the exercise, the blue teams will get access to their private accounts, which also will include the rules for the training.

 Do I need to install any software to connect to the cloud infrastructure?